Diversity, Health Equity and Inclusion (DHEI) Resources

 Toolkits

-• Workforce Diversity Toolkit – Created by the Massachusetts Action Coalition (Nursing)
+• Workforce Diversity Toolkit – Massachusetts Action Coalition (Nursing)

-• Diversity and Inclusion Toolkit – Created by the Connecticut Nursing Collaborative Action Coalition
+• Diversity and Inclusion Toolkit – Connecticut Nursing Collaborative Action Coalition

 • Resources for advancing racial equity in your workforce.
 SurveyMonkey partnered with racial justice experts to design a series of survey templates.
 These templates aim to help leaders and HR teams learn about their employees and treat diversity, equity and inclusion (DEI) as a tangible business metric.
 Learn more about expert-designed survey templates to help address racial inequity at work, discounts for nonprofits fighting systemic racism and nonprofits you can support by joining SurveyMonkey.